-BEREC remains committed to the consistent implementation of regulatory principles across Europe by developing Guidelines, Common Positions, Recommendations, Reports and any other guidance documents that NRAs must take utmost account of.
+BEREC remains committed to the consistent implementation of regulatory principles across Europe by developing Guidelines, Common Positions, Recommendations and any other guidance documents that NRAs must take utmost account of.

 In doing so, BEREC and its members will continue to pursue the most efficient and least intrusive regulatory approaches.
-Moreover, BEREC will carry on its work to reduce regulatory uncertainty, taking timely and proportionate decisions grounded in evidence on relevant regulatory matters.
+Moreover, BEREC will work to reduce regulatory uncertainty, taking timely and proportionate decisions grounded in evidence on relevant regulatory matters.

 BEREC believes that effective regulation is based on high-quality professional standards applied by independent national regulators and will continue to be committed to these principles.
-As such, BEREC will continue to improve its working methods and will promote a broad and active participation of all NRAs.
+As such, BEREC will update its working methods and will promote a broad and active participation of all NRAs.